George Coventry, 9th Earl of Coventry: Career

 Coventry sat on the Conservative benches in the House of Lords and served as Captain of the Honourable Corps of Gentlemen-at-Arms under the Earl of Beaconsfield from 1877 to 1880 and under Lord Salisbury from 1885 to 1886 and under Salisbury as Master of the Buckhounds from 1886 to 1892 and again from 1895 to 1900.
 In 1877 he was admitted to the Privy Council.

-Coventry was also Lord Lieutenant of Worcestershire from 1891 to 1903, and an Honorary Colonel of the 3rd and 4th (Militia) Battalions, the Worcestershire Regiment from 1900.
+Coventry was also Lord Lieutenant of Worcestershire from 1891 to 1903, and was the Honorary Colonel of the 3rd and 4th (Worcestershire Militia) Battalions, Worcestershire Regiment from 1900.
 He was honoured as Lord High steward of Tewkesbury in December 1901, and received the Honorary Freedom of the borough of Tewkesbury in January 1902.
 During the First World War the Earl of Coventry, as Lord Lieutenant, was the figurehead of the county war effort.
 He chaired a number of committees and charities, and was President of the Worcestershire Volunteer Regiment of the Volunteer Training Corps (the WW1 Home Guard).
 Apart from his political career he was also involved in horseracing.
 His racing colours were brown with blue cap and were carried to victory in consecutive Grand Nationals by the half-sisters Emblem, 1863, and Emblematic, 1864.
 In 1899 he was President of the Royal Agricultural Society.

 The Earl was also interested in the development of agriculture and maintained a paternalistic attitude toward his tenants.
 He established a jam factory in order to provide them with a local outlet for their fruit although this proved unable to compete with larger-scale commercial competitors and went into liquidation in 1908.

 Personal life

-On 25 January 1865, Lord Coventry married Lady Blanche Craven, daughter of William Craven, 2nd Earl of Craven and the former Lady Emily Mary Grimston (a daughter of James Grimston, 1st Earl of Verulam.
+On 25 January 1865, Lord Coventry married Lady Blanche Craven, daughter of William Craven, 2nd Earl of Craven and the former Lady Emily Mary Grimston (a daughter of James Grimston, 1st Earl of Verulam).
 Together they had six sons and three daughters: